bbauska/W3Cx-5of5/README.md

 ![](./images/image396.png){width="5.0in"
 height="2.7094017935258092in"}

-Let\'s write it.
+Let&apos;s write it.
 And I will declare this reference as a global variable.
 Like this.
 When I click on the button, I will use the JavaScript API of this object -this video player- and I can call "**vid.play()**".
 I click on the button and it plays the video.
 How can you guess the names of the